HadeeqaImran/google-maps-review-and-restaurant-scrapper/README_MODULAR.md

 Manages all extension configuration and settings.

 **Features:**
-- Centralized configuration management
+- Centralized configuration management for both reviews and restaurants
-- UI synchronization
+- UI synchronization for all settings
 - Runtime setting updates
 - Default value management
+- Separate configuration sections for review and restaurant extraction

 **Key Methods:**
 - `syncFromUI()` - Updates config from UI elements